 For most people, HPV goes away naturally in time.
 However, it can cause cervical cancer in women as well as genital warts in both genders.
 HPV can even lead to anal and throat cancers, but these are much more rare.

 Discussion around the HPV vaccine has often centred on the treatment of women and girls, but men and boys can also benefit from it.
 Find out more about how HPV affects both men and women.

 Where and how to get the HPV vaccine

-First licensed in 2006, HPV vaccines were initially offered to girls in year 8.
 Currently the vaccine is offered to boys and girls aged 12-13 as part of the National Immunisation Programme.
-The NHS also offers the vaccine to females who didn’t receive it at school and are under 25, as well as men under 45 who have sex with men.
+The NHS also offers the vaccine people who went to school in the UK but missed the vaccine at school and are under 25, as well as men under 45 who have sex with men.